kunald-ovyo/react-native-POC/README.md

 - adding next event in observable from domain layer so that the hook of use case gets event executed in subscription

+## Improvements
+- We can add height width normalization library for responsive layouts and not relay on aspect raio too much
+- We can save dat in secondary storage like realm or async storage so that we can check if data exists and display before its loaded from remote
+- Pull to refresh from home screen